 An increase of \$20,000,000 is requested to fund the Mental Health Assistance Allocation.
 The Mental Health Assistance Allocation provides funds to districts to establish or expand school-based mental health care.
 Each district is provided an allocation of \$100,000, with the remaining balance allocated based on each school district's proportionate share of the state's total unweighted student enrollment, pursuant to section 1011.62(13), Florida Statutes.
-Districts must develop and submit to the department expenditure plans that focus on delivering evidence-based mental health care treatment to children and include the following elements: the provision of mental health assessment, diagnosis, intervention, treatment, and recovery services to students with one or more mental health or co-occurring substance abuse diagnoses and students at high risk of such diagnoses; coordination of such services with a student's primary care provider and with other mental health providers involved in the student's care; direct employment of such service providers, or a contract-based collaborative effort or partnership with one or more local community mental health programs, agencies, or providers.
+Districts must develop and submit to the department expenditure plans that focus on delivering evidence-based mental health care treatment to children and include the following elements: the provision of mental health or co-occurring substance abuse diagnoses and students at high risk of such diagnoses; coordination of such services with a student's primary care provider and with other mental health providers involved in the student's care; direct employment of such service providers, or a contract-based collaborative effort or partnership with one or more local community mental health programs, agencies, or providers.
 For FY 2023-24, the total amount requested is \$160,000,000, which is an increase of \$40,000,000 over the FY 2022-23 allocation.
 This enhancement is provided for from local funds.